-The focus of theoretical and empirical work on communication systems, and particularly badges of status, is often explaining the presence and absence of certain morphological traits within populations.
+The focus of theoretical and empirical work on communication systems, and particularly badges of status, is often on explaining the presence and absence of certain morphological traits within populations.
 However, the morphological traits hypothesized to play a role in communication systems regularly present interesting patters at the phylogeographic level.
 One example of this is the leapfrog pattern (Remsen 1984), whereas a certain morphological trait alternates its presence and absence in a set of geographically adjunct populations.
 Patterns of molecular variation along geographic clines suggest that natural selection is involved in the emergence of these patterns (C. D. Cadena, Cheviron, and Funk 2011; Carlos Daniel Cadena, Klicka, and Ricklefs 2007).
 However, it is unclear what type of ecological process is behind these selective regimes.
 Given the wide variation in outcomes found in our model, that depend on both stochasticity and cognitive parameters, we think variation in cognition and learning in particular could provide some explanatory power in this respect.
 One first step, for example is to evaluate the way individuals in different populations respond to novel traits (Avendaño and Cadena 2021).
+Hacemos una reunioncita y discutimos esto?

-We have presented here an evolutionary model where the evolution of a communication system is mediated through the learned responses of receivers.
+In conclusion, we presented an evolutionary model where the evolution of a communication system is mediated through the learned responses of receivers.
+The main insight that such model provides relative to previous work is that XXXX.
 This is a novel way to understand the evolution of communication that integrates classical cognitive process in learning with evolutionary explanations of communication.
 This approach contributes to the further integration of proximate and ultimate explanations in behavioral and evolutionary biology.

 Supplementary material